Ninnila Ninnila: Cast

-Production and release
+Production

 The film marks the directorial debut of Ani I. V. Sasi, son of Malayalam film director I. V. Sasi.
 Although Ani initially wanted to make the film in Malayalam, Telugu film producer B. V. S. N. Prasad liked the script and agreed to produce it.
-Ani's friend, actress Kalyani Priyadarshan was interested to play Maya's role but he opted for Nithya Menen instead.
 Tamil actor Ashok Selvan makes his Telugu debut with the film.
 Ninnila Ninnila was shot in Hyderabad and London.

+Music

+The music was composed by Rajesh Murugesan with lyrics by Sri Mani.
+Nithya Menen recorded a song at Raghu Dixit's studio in Bengaluru, which was not included in the film.

+Release

-The film was released in Telugu and Tamil languages on 26 February 2021 through pay-per-view model on Zee Plex.
-It was dubbed in Tamil and simultaneously released with the title Theeni.
+The film was released in Telugu alongside the Tamil dubbed version, Theeni, on 26 February 2021 through pay-per-view model on Zee Plex.

 Reception

 Firstpost critic Hemanth Kumar wrote, "Ninnila Ninnila hits the right chord as it weaves a simple story about relationships, grief, and love through cooking and a lot of food."
 Avinash Ramachandran of The New Indian Express opined that the film is not just about food but also about friendship, family, and love.
 "Ninnila Ninnila does an excellent job of elevating the simple to special, and ensures a liberal dose of smiles, guffaws, sheepish grins, and tears as we navigate the lives of Dev, Tara and Maya," he added.

 Sangeetha Devi in review for The Hindu described the film as "A romance drama where love, loss, longing and healing are forged through food".
 On performances she opined, "Ritu as the tough girl who is actually yearning within, Ashok as someone who hasn’t come to terms with loss and Nithya as the impish and childlike friend keep us engaged."
 The Times of India reviewer Thadhagath Pathi, rated the film 3/5 and wrote, "More than a plot per se, Ninnila Ninnila capitalizes on love for food and proves that it has the power to heal anything."